navya-ashok/data-analytics-portfolio/README.md

 **Diploma in Computer Applications** - Kerala State RUTRONIX
 Foundation in computer science, programming, and IT fundamentals

+**Diploma in Data Entry** - Kerala State RUTRONIX
+Foundation in computer science, programming, and IT fundamentals

 **BSc Zoology** - Mahatma Gandhi University
 Scientific research background emphasizing observation, analysis, and data interpretation